smerth/gatsby-plugin-theme-events/README.md

 ## GraphQL Customization

 This theme contains an example of customizing Gatsby's GraphQL Schema.

-An `event` type is explicitly defined and then a custom interface "maps" the json and yaml event data to the `event` type.
+An `event` interface is defined.
+This interface is then implemented by the jsonEvents and yamlEvents types.

-Custom resolvers are used to rename fields and format date data.
+Field extentions are used to rename fields (for example: `@proxy(from: "start_date")`), and to set date formats (for example: `@dateformat`.)